Free software: Economic aspects and adoption

 Free software played a significant part in the development of the Internet, the World Wide Web and the infrastructure of dot-com companies.
 Free software allows users to cooperate in enhancing and refining the programs they use; free software is a pure public good rather than a private good.
 Companies that contribute to free software increase commercial innovation.

 The economic viability of free software has been recognized by large corporations such as IBM, Red Hat, and Sun Microsystems.
 Many companies whose core business is not in the IT sector choose free software for their Internet information and sales sites, due to the lower initial capital investment and ability to freely customize the application packages.
 Most companies in the software business include free software in their commercial products if the licenses allow that.

-Free software is generally available at no cost and can result in permanently lower TCO costs compared to proprietary software.
+Free software is generally available at no cost and can result in permanently lower TCO (total cost of ownership) compared to proprietary software.
 With free software, businesses can fit software to their specific needs by changing the software themselves or by hiring programmers to modify it for them.
 Free software often has no warranty, and more importantly, generally does not assign legal liability to anyone.
 However, warranties are permitted between any two parties upon the condition of the software and its usage.
 Such an agreement is made separately from the free software license.

 A report by Standish Group estimates that adoption of free software has caused a drop in revenue to the proprietary software industry by about $60 billion per year.
 Eric S. Raymond argued that the term free software is too ambiguous and intimidating for the business community.
 Raymond promoted the term open-source software as a friendlier alternative for the business and corporate world.